 We will also some of them later in this post so that you can get a better explanation.

 Let’s go to billing!

-Billing is an inevitable part of any business and it’s care is duly taken by Tally.
+Billing is an inevitable part of any business and it’s care is duly taken by Tally ERP 9.

 Actually billing is included in Accounting feature discussed above but it has somewhat a separate function rather than accounting.

-The best thing in Tally is that when you create a billing entry you do not have to create again an accounting entry for that bill.
+The best thing in Tally is that you can create an accounting entry just like you are creating an invoice or a bill for the customer.

-So if you are having a shop and you do billing from Tally, you or your accountant do not have to again perform accounting for the same bills as it already done by you.
+So if you are having a shop or a business and you do billing from Tally, the accounting is automatically done.